Lake Kayumbu

 Lake Kayumbu, also known as Lake Kayumba, is a lake in Kisoro District, South Western Uganda, north of the Rwanda border at an altitude of 1897 m above sea level.
 The lake acts as a tourist destination which earns the country foreign exchange.
 The lake has a variety of fish species.

+Geography and setting

+Lake Kayumbu lies in the highlands of Kisoro District, within the wider Kigezi area of south-western Uganda.
+A limnological baseline survey of six south-western Ugandan lakes reported Lake Kayumbu as a small lake (surface area 2.2 km2) at about 1,890 metres above sea level, near Lake Chahafi and close to the Rwanda border.

+Kisoro District is a high-altitude district with multiple surface water bodies and wetlands, including lakes Mutanda, Mulehe, Chahafi and Kayumbu, plus a network of permanent swamps.

+Physical characteristics

+In published limnological baseline data, Lake Kayumbu has: